TheArchitect2000/zkiot-arm-siemens-iot2050-c/README.md

 ```
 Update the following parameter:
 ```
-"deviceType": Type of the device (e.g., Car, Sensor) "deviceIdType": Type of the device ID (e.g., 'MAC', 'VIN') "softwareVersion": Software/firmware version of the device (e.g., '1.0.0')
+"class": It corresponds to the number of gates in the ZKP circuit "deviceType": Type of the device (e.g., Car, Sensor) "deviceIdType": Type of the device ID (e.g., 'MAC', 'VIN') "softwareVersion": Software/firmware version of the device (e.g., '1.0.0')